mcvm-launcher/mcvm/docs/docs/plugins/development/hooks.md

 ```

 ### `on_instance_setup`
-Called when an instance is being set up, for update or launch
+Called when an instance is being set up, for update or launch.
+Can return modifications to make to the launch parameters
+resulting from installing a certain modification
 - Argument:
 ```
 {